Nepenthes Diary

 Two new pitchers in quick succession!
 I have feeling that once this monster gets rolling, it will be difficult to stop!
 Pitchers are thick and have almost a woody texture.
 Beautiful in profile when hanging in the windowsill!

-Potting Mix: 100% long fibered sphagnum in a hanging pot
+Potting Mix: 50% long fibered sphagnum moss 50% perlite

-Fertilizer: MaxSea (1/4 tsp/gallon) every other week onto leaves
+Fertilizer: MaxSea (1/4 tsp/gallon) every other week into pitchers and lightly spray leaves

 Navigation